 For security reasons, when you share a query from Explore or an app using the URL (in contrast to the Share button that you can use for an property or board), the user does not automatically get permissions to the query, unless the recipient has permissions on each of the top-level objects referenced in the query.
 This can be accomplished by any of the following:

 The cluster admin configuring all users to have query permission on all new objects.
-See Manage users and roles with RBAC in the Admin Guide.
+Contact the Scuba Customer Success team to learn more.

 When you share a query, you would have to grant permission for every top-level object in the query before sharing the query.
 See Share a board or user-created object above.

 Without one of these, the recipient sees an error message.

 Query permission is also inherited on objects that are created privately and then pinned to shared boards.
 For example, say you create a query but don't explicitly grant User B access to the query.
 Then you pin your query to a board that has already been shared with User B. Once you pin the query to the board, User B can view the query and its dependent objects.
 Whether the recipient is granted read or write access on the board, they are granted query permission on the dependent objects.

 If you remove a query from a board, the implicit permissions on its dependent objects are removed.
 Users with implicit permission to view that dependent object can no longer view it, unless they have also been explicitly granted permission to that object.